10 Best Touchscreen Laptops

 Pros

-• Touchscreen available
+• Touchscreen with decent brightness

 Cons

-• Limited color coverage
+• Limited color range for professional use

 • Fair speaker quality